AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 * To select images from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the images.

 **[!UICONTROL Videos]:** (Optional) At least one, and up to five, [!DNL YouTube] videos that are at least 10 seconds long.
-You can either enter URLs or select them from your [!UICONTROL Asset Library] -- but not both in the same operation.
+You can either enter URLs or select them from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

 * To enter URLs: